clinical-meteor/cookbook/cookbook/mobile.md

 =============================================
 #### Design Checklist

-- Do you need centralized hotcode pushes to all devices?
+- Are you targeting a specific platform?
 - Do you need to connect to device hardware?
-- Are you targeting a specific platform?
+- Do you want to run it on the desktop as an app?
+- Will this app be in an appstore?
 - Will this app be inhouse or public?
-- Will this app be in an appstore?
-- Do you want to run it on the desktop as an app?
+- Which screen sizes do you want this app to run on?
 - Do you need native quality UI widgets and scrolling?
-- Which screen sizes do you want this app to run on?
+- Do you need centralized hotcode pushes to all devices?

 =============================================
 #### Page Layout on Different Devices - CSS

-First of all, if your application is going to run on different devices, it's going to need to render each 'view' differently, based on the device size.
+First of all, if your application is going to run on different devices, it's going to need to render to different ViewPorts, based on the device size.
 You can deal with this in two ways:  with javascript rules, or CSS media styles.
+If you've been using a MVC or MVVM library, such as Angular or Ember (or Blaze, for that matter) and have only been targeting a single device or hardware platform, you may need to rethink your MVC model as different hardware ViewPorts are introduced to your application.

 ````css
 //----------------------------------------------------